-- The mortality projection scale was changed from MP-2015 to MP-2017. - The assumed benefit increase rate was changed from 1.00 percent per year through 2044 and 2.50 percent per year thereafter, to 1.25 percent per year. - The augmentation adjustment in early retirement factors is eliminated over a five-year period starting July 1, 2019, resulting in actuarial equivalence after June 30, 2024. - Interest credited on member contributions decreased from 4.00 percent to 3.00 percent, beginning July 1, 2018. - Deferred augmentation was changed to 0.00 percent, effective January 1, 2019.
-Augmentation that has already accrued for deferred members will still apply. - Contribution stabilizer provisions were repealed. - Post-retirement benefit increases were changed from 1.00 percent per year with a provision to increase to 2.50 percent upon attainment of 90 percent funding to 50 percent of the Social Security cost of living adjustment, not less than 1.00 percent and not more than 1.50 percent, beginning January 1, 2019. - For retirements on or after January 1, 2024, the first benefit increase is delayed until the retiree reaches normal retirement age; does not apply to the Rule of 90 retirees, disability benefit recipients, or survivors. - Actuarial equivalent factors were updated to reflect revised mortality and interest assumptions.
+- The mortality projection scale was changed from Scale MP-2015 to Scale MP-2017. - The assumed benefit increase rate was changed from 1.00 percent per year through 2044 and 2.50 percent per year thereafter, to 1.25 percent per year. - The augmentation adjustment in early retirement factors is eliminated over a five-year period starting July 1, 2019, resulting in actuarial equivalence after June 30, 2024. - Interest credited on member contributions decreased from 4.00 percent to 3.00 percent, beginning July 1, 2018. - Deferred augmentation was changed to 0.00 percent, effective January 1, 2019.
+Augmentation that has already accrued for deferred members will still apply. - Contribution stabilizer provisions were repealed. - Post-retirement benefit increases were changed from 1.00 percent per year with a provision to increase to 2.50 percent upon attainment of 90 percent funding to 50 percent of the Social Security cost of living adjustment, not less than 1.00 percent and not more than 1.50 percent, beginning January 1, 2019.